- Membership Rules

 - Membership of CLASP is restricted to adult amateur pipers.
 The definition of adult is taken to mean someone who is 18 years old or over.

-- For the purposes of CLASP competitions an amateur piper is defined to be someone who does not compete in open solo piping competitions in either indoor venues or Highland Games.
+New Rule: For the purposes of UK based CLASP members, an amateur piper is defined to be someone who does not compete in open solo piping competitions in either indoor venues or Highland Games.
 This rule will also apply to overseas CLASP members when competing in the UK.